tautvydasversockas/CSharp_Beginners_Course/05-arrays-and-loops/README.md

 </p>
 </details>

-## Exercise 5.5: update animal registration page for it to read animal name before adding it to list.
+## Exercise 5.5: update animal registration page for it to read animal name before adding it to the list.
 Prevent duplicate animal names addition to the animals list.
 Rewrite GetAnimalCountText method to work with the new logic.

 As we did last time with `ShelterCalendarService` now we need something that would be responsible for storing our animals.
 Let's create `ShelterAnimalService` which will be responsible for everything we do with our animals.
 Create `ShelterAnimalService.cs` file in Data folder: